 Marriott Bonvoy

-You must contact Marriott at 801-468-4000 to initiate a transfer.
+You can either contact Marriott at 801-468-4000 to initiate a transfer or do it online through your account.
 You can transfer at least 1,000 Marriott points but no more than 100,000 points per calendar year.
 A single member can receive no more than 500,000 points per calendar year.
-Points must be transferred in increments of 1,000, and transfers are free.
+Points must be transferred in increments of 1,000 and transfers are free.
+Transfers are also capped to a maximum of two per month and six per year, for both giving and receiving.

 Radisson Rewards

-Radisson Rewards members with elite status can share Radisson points (previously known as Club Carlson Gold Points) with any other Radisson Rewards program member.
+Radisson Rewards members with elite status can share Radisson points with any other Radisson Rewards program member.

 Radisson members with no status can transfer their points to another member of their household only.
 Both people must have been Radisson Rewards members for at least one year and have resided at the same address for at least 30 days.

-You can transfer as few as 1 point, there are no limits on points transfers, and transfers are free.
+You can transfer as little as one point, there are no limits on points transfers and transfers are free.
 To combine points, call 1-888-288-8889.

 World of Hyatt